noahehall/theBookOfNoah/0current/hashicorp/consul.md

 - data plane: processes data requests
 - mTLS: mutual transport layer security
 - service mesh: connect and managet service-to-service communication
-- north-south traffic: refers tot he flow of data into and out of a specific env
+- north-south traffic: refers to the flow of data into and out of a specific env
 - east-west traffic: refers to inter-env traffic, or federated service-mesh traffic (across datacenters)
 - service catalog: single source of truth for available services in the service registry
 - client-side discovery: consumers are responsible for determining the access information of service instances and load balancing requests between them: query catelog > select a service > make request to service